smoniz1988/dnd_party_generator/readme.md

 Character class

 ## Character Generator
-Call the Generate() function to generate a random character
+Create an instance and call the generate() function to generate a random character